How to Get a Service Dog

 Mobility dogs focus on helping people with physical disabilities, especially those who have walking or balance problems.

 Seizure alert dogs are specifically trained to know the signs.
 They ensure you are healthy and well and alert others if they sense you are about to experience a seizure.

 What is a psychiatric service animal (PSA)?

-Psychiatric service dogs have been trained to provide care to those with PTSD, stress disorders, and other mental health concerns.
+Psychiatric service dogs have been trained to provide care to those with PTSD, a stress disorder, and other mental health concerns.
 These dogs are trained to sense impending anxiety attacks, among other conditions, and take action.

 What is an emotional support animal (ESA)?